Get insider access

 JBL Tune 125TWS Truly Wireless

 The JLab Audio GO Air POP True Wireless are better than the JBL Tune 125TWS Truly Wireless for most purposes.
-The JLab are better-built, rated IPX4 for water resistance, and a much more stable fit.
-They come with a few EQ presets to customize their sound profile and have significantly better battery performance. Ηowever, while the JΒL don't come with any sound customization options, you may prefer their more neutral default sound profile.
+The JLab are better built, are rated IPX4 for water resistance, and have a much more stable fit.
+They come with a few EQ presets to customize their sound profile and have significantly better battery performance. Ηowever, while the JΒL don't come with any sound customization options, you may prefer their flatter default sound profile.

 + Show more